MicrosoftDocs/cpp-docs/docs/porting/ide-tools-for-upgrading-code.md

 ## Error List

-After you set the desired C++ Language Standard and any other compiler options, press **Ctrl+Shift+B** to compile your project.
+After you set the desired C++ Language Standard and any other compiler options (**Project** > **Properties** > **General**), press **Ctrl+Shift+B** to compile your project.
 You can expect to see some errors and warnings in the form of red squiggles in various places in the code.
 The errors also appear in the **Error List**.
 For more information about an specific error, click on the error code to go to the help page in the documentation.
 Error codes that begin with a "C" are compiler errors.
 Codes that begin with "MSB" are MSBuild errors that indicate a problem with the project configuration.

 ![Compiler and MSBuild errors in Error List](media/compiler-error-list.png "Compiler and MSBuild errors in Error List")

+## Document Health Indicator

 The document health indicator at the bottom of the editor shows the number of errors and warnings in the current document, and enables you to navigate directly from one warning/error to the next.